RatnadeepYSVS/MedIO/README.md

  2 Authenticated
  Blogs are only visible to other Users Only if they are authenticated.
  3 Donations
- Stripe Api is used to accept contributions and donations from the users.
+ Stripe Api is used to accept donations from the users.
 # Demo of App
 I thought of deploying the app but there are some other things i am working on.The app will be deployed after these fixes.Right Now I will show you how it looks